Sign in

 Please arrive on time, ready to work.

 All volunteers must sign in before at their required time on the day of the meet and attend training in the meeting room.
-Please note, however, some jobs may require an earlier start than other positions.
+However, please note, some jobs may require an earlier start than other positions.
 The Volunteer Coordinator will let you know if that is the case.

-IMPORTANT: If you or a family member are unable to fulfill a scheduled job, it is YOUR RESPONSIBILITY contact Sara Crow.
+IMPORTANT: If you or a family member are unable to fulfill a scheduled job, it is YOUR RESPONSIBILITY contact Sara Crow so she can find a replacement for you job.
 If you miss your scheduled job a $125 missed-job fee applies.
 We do not like to charge you for missing a shift, so please ensure your jobs are filled.
 Grandparents and babysitters are welcome to work your families shifts.

 If you have questions, our volunteer coordinator, Sara Crow is here to help!